exemplar-codes/LAN-termux-expose/README.md

 # LAN-termux-expose
-To run commands from Termux
+To run commands on my PC from Termux